 Christine is passionate about designing spaces that positively impact the health and wellbeing of the people they serve, and is dedicated to bringing this energy and experience to Giving Design.

-President of G Goldberg AIA, a professional consulting practice offering design, planning and program development services to the health care industry.
-A founding board member of Giving Design, G is an outspoken proponent of constructive change in facility design, having worked with health care providers for over 35 years to design and plan healing environments of all types and scales.
+President of G Goldberg AIA, a professional consulting practice offering design, planning and program development services to the healthcare industry.
+A founding board member of Giving Design, Gary is an outspoken proponent of constructive change in facility design, having worked with healthcare providers for over 35 years to design and plan healing environments of all types and scales.